discoverygarden/islandora_spreadsheet_ingest/README.md

 * Turning on deferred derivative generation and using something like [islandora_job](https://github.com/discoverygarden/islandora_job) to offset the responsibility of derivative generation
-* Increasing site-wide PHP configuration settings in the `php.ini` your webserver uses
+* Increasing timeout tolerance levels using the site-wide PHP configuration
+* settings in the `php.ini` your webserver uses (e.g., max execution time)
 * Using friendlier browser and operating system combinations that are safer towards long-running processes; for example, disabling App Nap in macOS.
 * Splitting up your CSV into multiple smaller ones